 Siegel+Gale collaborated with DXC on nearly every aspect of brand development: from overarching strategy to brand architecture, identity, messaging and activation.
 In this SMPL Q&A we speak with Matt Egan, senior director, strategy and Anne Swan, group creative director, about our engagement.

 SMPL Q&A is a blog feature in which we interview experts on all things relevant to branding, design and simplicity.
 In this Q&A we speak with Jeff Lapatine, strategy director, about brand migration strategies for APAC brands.
-These days the Asia-Pacific region is seeing a great deal of brand migration movement, with US and international companies seeking a foothold in local markets, and APAC companies seeking a more global presence.
-These case studies show that the creative use of acquisition, joint venture and licensed names can be effective tools for easing brand migrations.

 This week we were featured in Forbes, Media Post and Brand New.

 This week we were featured in Chief Marketer and Energy Global.